Aptos, California: History

+In 1875, Frederick A. Hihn and Claus Spreckels partnered to build the Santa Cruz Railroad, and routed it through Aptos where they both had development interests - Hihn with the Loma Prieta Lumber Company, and Spreckels with his Aptos Hotel resort.
+The railroad tracks ran directly adjacent to the Santa Cruz Watsonville road, whose route was originally established by the 1769 Spanish exploratory expedition led by Gaspar de Portolá.

 In 1878 Augustia Castro, daughter of Rafael Castro, and her husband José Arano built the Victorian, Bayview Hotel in Aptos village.
 The hotel is a Santa Cruz County landmark.
 It is Santa Cruz county's oldest operating hotel.
 It has been a State Historic Monument since 1974 and listed on the National Register of Historic Places since 1993.
 Since being originally built, the hotel was moved to its current location.

 In the mid to late 1800s, a series of major epidemics hit the area.
 A particularly bad one occurred in the early winter of 1868.
 Cases of smallpox were reported among the poor of San Juan Bautista.
 Efforts were made to localize the rapidly spreading disease, such as, barricading the roads leading in and out of San Juan Bautista.
 These efforts failed however, and when cases appeared in Watsonville, Santa Cruz citizens attempted to again quarantine the disease by destroying the Aptos Bridge.
 These efforts again failed and only created a rift between the two cities.
 The death toll of the smallpox epidemic lead to the local press publishing of the latest remedies available for home use as well as methods to prevent the spread of smallpox and inoculations.

 By 1872, Claus Spreckels, a sugar millionaire, began buying the land from Castro.
 He built a hotel near the beach and a summer mansion and ranch with a racetrack for his horses.
 A large area was fenced and stocked with deer for hunting, and became known as "the Deer Park," home of today's Deer Park Center.
-With the coming of the railroad, the town moved to the other side of Aptos Creek.